rcsbiotech/q2pipe/README.md

 4. Run core diversity and basic phylogenetic analysis based on QIIME2
 5. Predict the metagenomes with PICRUSt;
 6. Reports all results as HTML, plain text and a usable BIOM-taxonomy file.
-7. (WIP) Run our custom RScript pipeline with the main diversity indexes.
+7. (WIP) Run our custom RScript with the main diversity indexes.

 ### Suggested workflow